vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/8.clauses-and-options/ttl-options.md

 * You CANNOT modify a property with TTL options on it.

-* TTL options and indexes CANNOT coexist on a tag or an edge.
+* TTL options and indexes CANNOT coexist on a tag or an edge type.
 Not even if you try to set them on different properties.

 ## Data expiration and deletion